ladybug-tools/spider/cookbook/design-explorer-very-lite/README.md

 ## To do / wish list

+* 2018-08-24 ~ Theo ~ reverse the sort order of an axis
+* 2018-08-24 ~ Theo ~ Buttons that toggle other selections off / as with main gbXML Viewer
 * 2018-08-23 ~ Theo ~ Multiple simultaneous adjacent chart space volumes
 	* With, say, each text field generating its own space
 * 2018-08-23 ~ Theo ~ Add direction, three axes of scale, opacity, color of edges as user-selected displays of output variables